 Forres Academy is a D-condition school and was already a priority for significant improvement investment.
-With the discovery of Reinforced Autoclaved Aerated Concrete (RAAC), the future Forres Academy project has been accelerated and is scheduled to be operational by end 2027/early
+With the discovery of Reinforced Autoclaved Aerated Concrete (RAAC), the future Forres Academy project has been accelerated and is scheduled to be operational by end 2027.

-2028.
 The project has also been successful in its bid for Scottish Government funding support under Phase 3 of the Learning Estate Investment Programme (LEIP).
+Engagement on the new build will take place, with an option of a 5-18 campus incorporating Applegrove PS one of the options under consideration.